aericode/b2bitLogin/README.md

 npm

 Installation

 Clone the repository to your local machine:
 `git clone https://github.com/aericode/b2bitLogin`

 Install the application dependencies

 ```
 cd b2bitLogin
 npm install
 ```

-Run the Application
 To run the application in development mode, use the following command:
 `npm run dev`

-the web application should be running at http://localhost:5173

 This will start the development server, and the application will be accessible at http://localhost:5173 in your web browser.